Wax Myrtle Plant – Myrica cerifera (Southern Wax Myrtle, Live Starter Shrub)

 • Fast-growing privacy screen – dense, evergreen foliage and rapid 3–5 foot-per-year growth make it ideal for hedges, windbreaks, and property-line screening.

-• Incredibly tough & adaptable – thrives in wet, dry, sandy, poor, and salty soils alike; tolerates heat, humidity, wind, and urban conditions.
+• Incredibly tough & adaptable – thrives in wet, dry, sandy, poor, and salty soils alike, and tolerates heat, humidity, wind, and urban conditions.

 • Fragrant, useful foliage – aromatic leaves with the classic bayberry scent; the waxy berries on female plants were historically used to make bayberry candles and soap.